The election of a proven deal-maker | WORLD

 But Trump’s victory also puts evil actors in the region on notice.
 Iran is an important example.
 As the most hostile nation to Israel and the United States in the region, the Shiite regime knows it must now play a different game.
 While Iran was relatively able to stretch its evil arms of Hamas and Hezbollah in recent months to attack Israel and other countries in the region, this cannot continue under Trump’s leadership.

-This is clear in a revealing statement by the Houthis—a third Iran-backed evil actor in the Middle East—in which the Shiite terrorists, who attacked many in the Red Sea region for months, declared after Trump’s victory an immediate cease-fire and characterized their previous operations as defensive ones.
-It’s clear that Iran now knows that the game will be quite different under Trump’s second term.
+This is clear in a revealing statement by Hamas in which they called for an “immediate” end to war after Trump’s win.
+And it’s clear that Iran and its evil actors now know that the game will be quite different under Trump’s second term.

 But Trump’s victory doesn’t come across as a free pass to the current Israeli government to act as it pleases.
 Trump wants to end the Gaza war and told Israeli Prime Minister Benjamin Netanyahu that the conflict must end by the time he’s inaugurated.
 Most likely, Trump will begin his presidency by galvanizing efforts to stop the war in Gaza and Lebanon and brokering a normalization deal between Israel and Saudi Arabia, seeking to establish peace by granting incentives to the Palestinian Authority.